groupserver/gs.content.email.base/docs/api.rst

 Example
 ~~~~~~~

-The *Left* notification is sent to someone who leaves a group.
-It
+The *Left* notification is sent to a group administrator when a
-is, for the most-part, simple except for the
+member leaves a group.
+It is, for the most-part, simple except
-:meth:`get_support_email` method.
+for the :meth:`get_support_email` method.

-The link to email the support-group in notifications normally
+Notifications typically end with a link to email the support
-fills the ``Subject`` (providing a standard topic in the
+group.
+This ``mailto:`` normally fills the ``Subject`` (providing
-support-group) and body of the message (providing information
+a standard topic in the support-group) and body of the message
-that the person seeking support may forget to provide).
-The
+(providing information that the person seeking support may forget
-``Subject`` and ``body`` are translated using
+to provide).
+The ``Subject`` and ``body`` are translated using
 :func:`zope.i18n.translate`, and assembled into a ``mailto:`` URI
 using the :meth:`.SiteEmail.mailto` method.